SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/rm-importers/freight-2-post-customers-fields-requirements.md

       </td>

       <td>
-        * ShippingCharges\_`Note:`Please make sure to populate this field either with the exact amount the end customer was charged for shipping or with "0" if the shipping was for free.\_
+        * ShippingCharges - please make sure to populate this field either with the exact amount the end customer was charged for shipping or with "0" if the shipping was for free.
       </td>
     </tr>
   </tbody>